The Campbeltown & Machrihanish Light Railway Company.

 1902 – Campbeltown Second turbine steam introduced on route.

 1905 – Campbeltown and Machrihanish Light Railway authorised

-1906 – 25th August – Campbeltown and Machrihanish Light Railway officially opened for passenger traffic
+1906 – 4th August first trial passenger run with a party of miners.
+25th August – Campbeltown and Machrihanish Light Railway officially opened for passenger traffic

 1926 – Campbeltown and Machrihanish Light Railway Mining more or less ceases.

 1929 – Campbeltown and Machrihanish Light Railway Pits closed.